gamma-delta/LittleRoombaFriends/README.md

 Labels can come before opcodes.
 They're simply any string followed by a colon, and can be used as arguments.

-When compiling a program, labels used as arguments are syntactic sugar for integers; they represent the line they're written on.
+When compiling a program, labels used as arguments are syntactic sugar for integers; they represent the line they're written on, or if they're on a line by themself, the next line with an opcode on it.
 This can help with writing `JMP` instructions.

 ### Comments